SirMefju/whiskyblog/README.md

-# Simple blog about Whisgky
+# Simple blog about Whisky
 Blog written in Python with django framework and html.
 ## Table of contents
 * [Technologies](#technologies)